How we can help

 If you've been out of school for years - or maybe even decades - it can feel intimidating to do something like study for an exam, especially one with high stakes like the GRE.
 The good news is your verbal abilities have probably gotten better over the years without you even trying, since you've been reading this whole time - which passively develops your vocab, comprehension, and even writing skills.

 The bad news?
 Your math ability, unless you were extremely good at math back in the day, may have atrophied into a pile of goo.
 I won't sugarcoat it - it'll take some hard work to get that ability back, but it can be done.
 The GRE doesn't test hard math concepts - it's just the greatest hits from arithmetic, algebra, geometry, and statistics.
+Also, motivation may be a bigger factor than you think - after all, your life probably is pretty comfortable by now, and generating the discipline to study for a test might be tough.

 If you're interested in GRE tutoring, we'll start off with a free phone call to discuss your situation and goals, and from there, develop a study and tutoring plan to make the most of the time you have.
 Keep in mind we also offer a customized GRE study plan - if you're not sure you need live tutoring - that is much more affordable.